How to Book a Mover

 Review the contract for details about fees, payment schedules, and lease duration.
 Look for any clauses about rent increases and the notice required before vacating the unit.
 Some facilities require a minimum rental period or have penalties for early termination.
 Be aware that failure to pay rent could result in your items being auctioned.

 Most facilities offer basic coverage, but this often doesn't fully protect your belongings.
-Look into additional insurance options through the facility or your homeowner’s insurance.
+Consider exploring additional insurance options through the facility or your homeowners' insurance.
 Confirm what is covered and the limits of this coverage.
 Some policies may cover theft or damage, but not natural disasters.

 Packing a storage unit requires careful planning, similar to solving a puzzle.
-Put it together well and you can safely fit a lot of stuff inside.
+Assemble it well, and you can safely fit a lot of items inside.
 You will not end up with damaged items.
-Remember to place cardboard or plastic tarp on the floor prior to loading to help protect your goods.
-It is also recommended to cover furniture with plastic sheets or pads to protect them from scratches and dust.
+Remember to place a cardboard or plastic tarp on the floor before loading to help protect your goods from damage.
+It is also recommended to cover furniture with plastic sheets or pads to protect it from scratches and dust.

 Storing certain items can pose serious risks, including fire hazards, health concerns, and potential legal issues.
 To ensure safety and compliance, here’s a list of items you should never store in a self-storage unit: